12 footballers forever living in the shadow of their more successful siblings

 8. Joel Drogba

-Joel is one of footballing Drogba brothers, and, it seems, the worst.
-While Didier was busying himself winning four Premier League titles, a Champions League and a host of other trophies at Chelsea and Galatasaray and youngest brother Freddy on the books at Le Mans and Dijon, poor old Joel spent one year in Ukraine with Metalurh Donetsk without kicking a ball.
+Didier's younger brother was a striker in the mould of the Chelsea legend – just without the goals or talent.
+Having played for Metz and Le Mans at youth level, Joel landed a string of random trials with St. Pauli, Vietnamese outfit Becamex Binh Duong, NK Zagreb and Leyton Orient.

-Having played for Metz and Le Mans at youth level, Joel landed a string of random trials with St. Pauli, Vietnamese outfit Becamex Binh Duong, NK Zagreb and Leyton Orient – none of which turned into a professional contract.
+The lesser Drogba did eventually sign for a club: Metalurh Donetsk in Ukraine in 2007, while Didier was in the middle of his medal-filled stint at Stamford Bridge.
+It didn’t last for Joel, though, and he left Donetsk after a year without a goal or an appearance to his name.

 9. Vanja Milinkovic-Savic